 But time is money, right?
 For a wedge tent, you’re looking at an hour or 2 of construction work, after you’ve got your lumber.
 For a marquee it can eat up most of a day, or a weekend if you’re taking your time.

 Get someone else to make them

 The final option is to find someone local to make your poles.
 Carpenters, woodworkers, cabinet makers, even our local drum guy can make tent poles.
 As mentioned above, we provide pretty good instructions so whether it is a member of your reenacting group or you call a pro, you should end up with poles that will hold your tent well.
 This can save you shipping cost, and the headache of making them yourself.

 What do you recommend?

 We generally encourage folks to make their own poles, or find someone local to do so.
 The instructions we provide are very thorough and easy to follow.
 We made all our own poles for years before buying Tentsmiths, from single pole conicals up to square and round end marquees, and they’re almost all still going strong over a decade in.
 And while the poles you purchase may be more beautiful, it really isn’t hard to make a good looking pole, especially if you’re going to paint it to seal it up.
 Our pole sleeves are available to order on their own, should you go this route, and significantly cheaper to ship.

 In the end, we’re happy to provide you poles for your Tentsmiths tent that will look great and last for years and/or decades.
-You’ll need to decide if it’s worth the extra cost for the convenience of not doing the work.
+You’ll need to decide if it’s worth the extra cost for the convenience.